MathieuBurnat/TheGoodWorker-Launcher/README.md

 ### Beta 1.0 (02.12.20)
 - This is the first version of the application !
-- Respects the goal's section.
+- It respects the goal's section.

-*Actually in test, more informations will come later [...].*
+*Actually in test, more informations will come later [...]*

 ## Author
 Created by Mathieu Burnat ! :D